 Longtime readers will know that I have been using Credit Karma to monitor my credit score for a while now.
 The free consumer credit information service (best way I can think of to describe it) built its name by offering free TransUnion credit scores to its users at a time when everyone else was charging for it.
 Since then, it has since added free VantageScore (the increasingly commonly used FICO score alternative), your TransUnion auto insurance score, and TransUnion home insurance score.

-In 2012, Credit Karma also added free credit monitoring, which alerts you in the event of any hard or soft credit inquiry, a new credit account being started, late payment updates, or any updates to your personal information.
+Credit Karma also has free credit monitoring, which alerts you in the event of any hard or soft credit inquiry, a new credit account being started, late payment updates, or any updates to your personal information.
 This was a big deal, because credit monitoring was and is still not cheap to this day.
 Equifax charges $16.95 per month, Experian is $14.95 per month, and TransUnion (whom Credit Karma gets its data from) charges $17.95 per month.
 Free credit monitoring can serve as a warning for potential identity theft attempts.

 All of this was great, but one piece has always been absent from Credit Karma’s service that prevented the service from being a one-stop shop for consumer credit information: free credit reports.
 Not anymore.